 2. Higher Cholesterol Levels

 Consuming too much grapeseed oil may increase cholesterol levels.
 The oil is high in polyunsaturated fats.
 When polyunsaturated fats become oxidized, the body is unable to metabolize and use cholesterol properly.
 This can increase the rise of clogged arteries and heart disease, so avoid cooking with it at high temperatures.

 Increased inflammation levels can lead to a hormonal imbalance.
 High levels of omega-6 fatty acids can interfere with the body’s ability to produce different hormones, which can lead to problems with thyroid activity.

 4. Obesity and Weight Gain

 Increased inflammation levels and a hormonal imbalance can lead to weight gain and obesity.
-When the thyroid isn’t functioning properly, the metabolism can also suffer.
+If the thyroid isn’t functioning properly, then the metabolism may also suffer.